 Prior to TrichoStem™ Hair Regeneration non-surgical treatment or hair transplant surgery, Dr. Prasad will closely examine the patient using scalp microscopy and photography.
 Giving patients a clear understanding of their hair thinning and hair loss pattern is a top priority of Dr. Prasad and TrichoStem™ Hair Regeneration Centers.

 Using Non-Surgical TrichoStem™ Hair Regeneration with a Surgical Hair Transplant

-While TrichoStem™ Hair Regeneration can effectively replace a surgical hair transplant in most cases, patients with more advanced hair loss where there isn’t enough thinning hair to thicken non-surgically may opt for a transplant.
+While TrichoStem™ Hair Regeneration can be an alternative to surgical hair transplant.
+People with more advanced hair loss where there isn’t enough thinning hair to thicken non-surgically may opt for a hair transplant.

-Non-surgical TrichoStem™ Hair Regeneration may still be applied to hair transplant patients to prevent further hair loss, thicken remaining native hair, increase survival of transplanted hair, heal graft donor area incisions, replace the need for succeeding hair transplants, and improve overall transplant results and density.
-TrichoStem™ Hair Regeneration can be applied before, during, or even some time after a surgical hair transplant if it was performed by another practice
+Non-surgical TrichoStem™ Hair Regeneration may still be applied to hair transplant patients to manage further hair loss, thicken remaining native hair, increase survival of transplanted hair, improve healing in graft donor area incisions, delay the need for succeeding hair transplants, and improve overall transplant results and density.
+TrichoStem™ Hair Regeneration can be applied before, during, or even some time up to 3 months after a surgical hair transplant if it was performed by another practice

 Follicular Unit Transplant (FUT) Vs. Follicular Unit Extraction (FUE)